Mohera Zamindar Bari

-Mohera Zamindar Bari is a 19th-century Zamidari residence in Mirzapur, Tangail District, Bangladesh.
+Mohera Zamindar Bari is a 19th-century Zamidari palace in Mirzapur, Tangail District, Bangladesh.
 The estate was established by a prominent zamindar family who settled in the area prior to the 1890s.
 Renowned for its architectural grandeur and preservation, Mohera Zamindar Bari is considered one of the best-maintained zamindari estates in Bangladesh.
 In contemporary times, the property serves a new function as the site of a police training school.

 Location

 Mohera Zamindar Bari spans an area of approximately eight acres and is situated around 18 km from Tangail Sadar Upazila in the Dhaka Division of Bangladesh.
 The estate is located along the Dhaka–Tangail Highway, approximately 4 km east of Natiapara Bazar.
 At the front of the complex lies a large lake named Bishakha Sagar, flanked by two entrance gates that lead into the property.
 Behind the main building are two additional ponds known as Pasra Pond and Rani Pond, alongside a flower garden.